Kenny Kramer: Seinfeld

-Michael Richards did not want to meet with Kenny to study the character and wanted to create the character himself.
+Michael Richards did not want to meet with Kenny Kramer to study the character, preferring to create the character himself.
 This situation was later parodied in the Seinfeld fourth season episode "The Pilot".
-The character was originally named "Kessler" (an in-universe explanation for the name change is provided in "The Betrayal"), due to Larry David's fear that using the name would spur the real Kramer to exploit his association with the character.
+The character was originally named "Kessler", due to Larry David's fear that using the name would spur the real Kramer to exploit his association with the character.
 However, Jerry Seinfeld thought that the name was too good not to use.
 Kenny Kramer then contacted Castle Rock Entertainment with a list of demands, many of which were financial, for the use of his name.
-One demand not met was that Kenny would get to play Kramer, which is also parodied in "The Pilot".
+One demand not met was that Kramer himself would get to play the character, which is also parodied in "The Pilot".
+A later episode, "The Betrayal", provided a tongue-in-cheek explanation for the name change.

-Kenny has been the host of Kramer's Reality Tour and Kramer's Reality Road Show since Seinfeld was on the air.
+Kenny Kramer has been the host of Kramer's Reality Tour and Kramer's Reality Road Show since Seinfeld was on the air.
 He tells behind-the-scenes stories to his audience and gives a bus tour of sites made famous by the show.
 A DVD version of his reality tour has also been produced.
 The "Reality Tours" were later parodied on Seinfeld in the episode "The Muffin Tops", when catalog sales company owner J. Peterman uses Kramer's various stories in Peterman's autobiography.
 Kramer develops a reality bus tour and touts himself as "The Real J. Peterman."
-The relationship between Cosmo Kramer and Kenny Kramer is explored in the featurette "Kramer vs. Kramer: Kenny to Cosmo", on the 3rd season Seinfeld DVD.
+The relationship between Cosmo Kramer and Kenny Kramer is explored in the featurette Kramer vs. Kramer: Kenny to Cosmo, on the 3rd season Seinfeld DVD.

 Later career

 After achieving some attention as the inspiration for the character Kramer from Seinfeld, Kramer worked as a correspondent for Hard Copy, created and hosted "Kramer's New York" segments for the Fox New York City affiliate WNYW's Good Day New York, and appeared in the original New York company of Tony n' Tina's Wedding, playing himself.
 He has made appearances on the bonus features of the Seinfeld DVD series.

 In 1997, Kramer attempted to gain the Democratic Party nomination for New York mayor; he claimed that his candidacy was "quite serious," saying that he wanted to represent "a lot of disfranchised Democrats out there."
 He did not get the nomination.
 In 2001, Kramer was asked by a television reporter about running again, and he replied that "if Jesse Ventura can be governor, why can't I be mayor?"
 The next day, the Libertarian Party contacted him to run on its ticket, and he accepted.
 He cited his agreement with the Libertarian Party on, among other issues, the decriminalization of marijuana.
 During his run, he claimed that the previous run was "a publicity stunt"; his campaign slogan was "Kramer for mayor... this time I'm not kidding!"
-He finished seventh in the election, with 1,408 votes.
+He finished seventh out of nine candidates in the election, with 1,408 votes.